The Complete Legal Guide For Running Sweepstakes, Contests, & More

 This section is where you'll include any winner verification requirements.
 The most basic method of winner verification is requiring the potential winner to provide a copy of their government-issued ID - primarily to prove they’re compliant with the entry requirements stated at the beginning of the rules such as residency status and age.

-You should always list in detail the potential prizes available, the total number of prizes available, the Approximate Retail Value (ARV) of each prize, and the total ARV of all the prizes combined.
-This is required by most states to ensure transparency and compliance with regulations.
+You should always list in detail the potential prizes available, the total number of prizes available, the Approximate Retail Value (ARV) of each prize, the total ARV of all the prizes combined, and the odds of winning.
+This is required to ensure transparency and compliance with regulations.

 10. Privacy Policies and Data Collection

-11. Terms & Conditions, and Limitations of Liabilities
+11. Terms & Conditions, and Limitations of Liability

 12. Contact Information & Winners List